diegopacheco/diegopacheco/README.md

 - ⚡ Fun fact: ...
 -->

 Diego Pacheco is an experienced Software Architect, Author, DevOps practitioner, and Agile mentor with more than 20+ years of solid experience.
-He has led architecture teams using open-source solutions such as Java, Scala, Rust, Go, Python, AWS Cloud, GCP, Akka, Cassandra, Redis, ActiveMQ, Spring, Spring Boot, NetflixOSS Stack: Simian Army, RxJava, Karyon, Dynomite, Eureka, and Ribbon on Big Customers in Brazil, London, Barcelona, India, and the USA(Silicon Valley and Mid West).
-Diego has a passion for functional programming and is currently working as a Principal Software Architect with AWS, Kubernetes/EKS, Rust, Scala/Akka, and NetflixOSS.
+He has led complex architecture teams at scale using a variety of open-source solutions such as Java, Scala, Rust, Go, Python, AWS Cloud, Google GCP, Akka, Cassandra, Redis, ActiveMQ, Spring, Spring Boot, NetflixOSS Stack: Simian Army, RxJava, Karyon, Dynomite, Eureka, and Ribbon, AWS KMS, S3, Containers (ECS and EKs), on Big Customers in Brazil, London, Barcelona, India, and the USA(Silicon Valley and Mid West).
+I have a passion for functional programming and distributed systems, an obsession for Observability,always learning new programming languages.

+Currently working as a Principal Software Architect with AWS, Kubernetes/EKS, Complex cloud migrations, and Multi-level envelope encryption solutions using KMS, and Java with Spring Stack.
 During his free time, he enjoys playing guitar, gaming, and blogging.
-You can check out his blog http://diego-pacheco.blogspot.com.br/.
+You can check out my blog http://diego-pacheco.blogspot.com.br/.
 * Blog(<https://diego-pacheco.blogspot.com/>)
 * LinkedIn (<https://www.linkedin.com/in/diegopachecors/>)
 * Twitter (<https://twitter.com/diego_pacheco>)